 Provisions pertain to probable claims from third parties.
-It includes an estimated liability of #25.8 million of PFCI arising from a legal case for non-payment of rentals as at December 31, 2016 and 2015.
+It includes an estimated liability of ₱25.8 million of PFCI arising from a legal case for non-payment of rentals as at June 30, 2017 and December 31, 2016.
 PFCI ceased operations in 2005.
 The PFCI case is still pending decision before the Court of Appeals.
-This also includes provision for probable claims against third party amounting to #25.2 million.
+This also includes provision for probable claims against third party amounting to ₱25.2 million in 2016.
 The information required by PAS 37, Provisions, Contingent Liabilities and Contingent Assets, is not disclosed as it may prejudice the Company's position on the matter.